yawkat/LagRestart/README.md

 LagRestart
 ============

-Restart your bukkit server whenever the TPS get too low
+Restart your bukkit server whenever the TPS get too low.

 How to build
 ------------